OpenChain-Project/conformance-questionnaire/README.md

 The materials in this repository is licensed under the Commons Attribution License 4.0 (CC-BY-4.0).

 ## File Information
-The repository contains one file per language translation in the format questionnaire_LL.json where LL is the language.
+The repository contains one file per language translation in the format questionnaire_LANGTAG.json where LANGTAG specifies the language in the [RFC 5646 format](https://tools.ietf.org/html/rfc5646) (e.g. questionnaire_en.json).
 There is also a file questionnaire.json which contains the default language representation of the questionnaire.

 ## Contributing
 Contributions are welcome.
 Issues and Pull requests will be reviewed by the OpenChain Conformance Working Group.
 Any contributions to the questions must be licensed under the CC-BY-4 license.

-If you are an experienced git user or if you do not have write access to the repository, you can create a pull request by forking the repository and making the changes.
-See [creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for help on this approach.
+If you do not have a github account and would like to recommend changes, email the [Openchain Conformance Team](mailto:Openchain-conformance@lists.linuxfoundation.org) with your suggested changes.

 ### Github Users
 The preferred method of updating the questionnaire is to create a pull request with the modifications to the questionnaire.json file.
 To create a pull request, you will need a github username.
 You can create a github user [here](https://github.com/join).
 Members of the conformance team can gain write access to the repository.
 To request access, email your github username to the [Openchain Conformance Team](mailto:Openchain-conformance@lists.linuxfoundation.org).
 If you are not familiar with github and would like a quick and easy way to make small changes, those conformance team members with write access can do the following: